Search This Blog

 Connect F and E with a straight line.

-Add seam allowances to the pattern:
+Add seam and hem allowances to the pattern:

 3. The in-seam pockets